Urszula Radwańska: 2013: Fed Cup success

-Urszula began the season at the Brisbane International.
-She scored a three-set win over Tamira Paszek in the first round.
-She then lost in the second round to qualifier Ksenia Pervak.
-Urszula played her final tournament before the Australian Open at the Sydney International.
+Radwańska began the season at Brisbane where she scored a three-set win over Tamira Paszek in the first round.
+She then lost in the second to qualifier Ksenia Pervak.
+Radwańska played her final tournament before the Australian Open at the Sydney International.
 She was defeated in the first round by seventh seed Caroline Wozniacki.
-Urszula was seeded for the first time of her career at a Grand Slam event at the Australian Open.
-However, she fell in the first round to Jamie Hampton.
+Radwańska was seeded for the first time of her career at a major event at the Australian Open.
+However, she fell in round one to Jamie Hampton.

-After the Australian Open, Urszula competed at the Open GdF Suez.
+After the Australian Open, Radwańska competed at the Open GdF Suez.
 She lost in the first round to eventual champion Mona Barthel.
-Urszula won her first tour match of 2013 at the Qatar Open defeating Nadiia Kichenok in the first round.
+Radwańska won her first tour match of 2013 at the Qatar Ladies Open defeating Nadiia Kichenok in the first round.
 She then upset 15th seed Roberta Vinci in the second round.
 Her run ended as she lost in the third round to second seed, Serena Williams.
-Urszula qualified for the Dubai Championships beating Yuliya Beygelzimer, Akgul Amanmuradova, and Kurumi Nara.
+Radwańska qualified for the Dubai Championships beating Yuliya Beygelzimer, Akgul Amanmuradova, and Kurumi Nara.
 She lost in the first round of the main draw to Zheng Jie.
-In March, Urszula played at the Indian Wells Open where she beat Arantxa Rus in her first-round match.
+In March, Radwańska played at the Indian Wells Open where she beat Arantxa Rus in her first-round match.
 In the second round, she upset 15th seed Sloane Stephens.
 In the third round, she got the victory over Jamie Hampton.
 In the fourth round, she lost to top seed and defending champion, Victoria Azarenka.
-After Indian Wells, Urszula played at the Miami Open where she won her first-round match over Annika Beck.
-She then lost to 12th seed Ana Ivanovic in the second round.
-Seeded seventh at the Monterrey Open, Urszula lost in the quarterfinals to third seed Maria Kirilenko.
+She played at the Miami Open where she won her first-round match over Annika Beck but then lost to 12th seed Ana Ivanovic.
+Seeded seventh at the Monterrey Open, Radwańska lost in the quarterfinals to third seed Maria Kirilenko.